Passage of S. 4236

 Passage of S.177/H.R.
 2258: The Promotion and Expansion of Private Employee Ownership Act

-These identical pieces of legislation have been introduced in both the U.S. House and Senate as a package promoting employee ownership and making it easier for those already in existence to run.
+These nearly identical pieces of legislation have been introduced in both the U.S. House and Senate as a package promoting new ESOPs and making it easier to operate existing ESOPs.
 Both bills provide enhanced opportunities for ESOP financing, provide technical assistance for S Corporations interested in forming an ESOP, and allow small businesses adopting an ESOP to retain their SBA preference status when competing for government contracts.
-Both bills enjoy very balanced, bi-partisan support.
-There are currently 35 Senate co-sponsors and 47 House co-sponsors.
+Both bills enjoy balanced, bi-partisan support.
+There are currently more than 35 Senate co-sponsors and more than 50 House co-sponsors.
+For the latest information on which members of Congress support these bills, visit our ESOP Champions page.

 In 2020, The ESOP Association is making a push for these bills to be considered and passed before the end of the Congress.
 Learn more by downloading the fact sheet here. >